The Public Relations BlogPR TrendsNew TechnologiesTechlash: The Great Digital Depression

 To run a US presidential campaign on the back of illegally (and unethically) acquired data was, of course, a scandal in its own right.

-From psychographic studies and test results (such as Myers-Briggs and The Big Five Aspects Scale), it’s possible to assign people to groups based on how they have behaved in the past and how they’re predicted to be active in the future.
-It gave them answers on who to target and how to trigger them psychologically.
+Psychographic tools (such as Myers-Briggs and The Big Five Aspects Scale) allow people to be assigned to groups based on their past behaviour and predicted future activity.
+This gave answers on who to target and how to trigger them psychologically.

 The whole scandal surrounding Cambridge Analytica brought the general public and politicians one step closer to understanding the immense power of big data.